Cray-HPE/docs-csm/operations/power_management/Prepare_the_System_for_Power_Off.md

 ## Prepare the System for Power Off

-An authentication token is required to access the API gateway and to use the sat command.
-See the *System Security and Authentication* and *SAT Authentication* sections in the *HPE Cray EX System Administration Guide S-8001* for more information.

 This procedure prepares the system to remove power from all system cabinets.

--   **LEVEL**

-    **Level 1 HaaS**

--   **ROLE**

-    System administrator

--   **OBJECTIVE**

 Be sure the system is healthy and ready to be shutdown and powered off.

--   **NEW IN THIS RELEASE**

 The `sat bootsys shutdown` and `sat bootsys boot` commands are used to shut down the system.

+### Prerequisites

+An authentication token is required to access the API gateway and to use the `sat` command.
+See the [System Security and Authentication](../security_and_authentication/System_Security_and_Authentication.md) and "SAT Authentication" in the SAT repository for more information.

+### Procedure

 1. Obtain the user ID and passwords for system components:

     1. Obtain user ID and passwords for all the system management network switches.
 For example:

-        ```screen
+        ```bash
         sw-leaf-001
         sw-leaf-002
         sw-spine-001.nmn